Magewinds Free Rules for Magical Duels

 0.4 - Fighter Pack #

-At present there is only one fighter pack available: Tempest Crusaders.
+At present there is only one official fighter pack available: Tempest Crusaders.
 More fighter packs are planned for the future…

 0.5 - Scenario Pack #

-You and your opponent will also need to choose a scenario pack.
+The players will also need to choose a scenario pack.
 Each scenario pack contains several scenarios to choose from when starting a battle.
 A scenario is a set of special rules for the battle, with its own unique twists and victory conditions.

-At present there is only one scenario pack available: Into the Tempest.
+At present there is only one official scenario pack available: Into the Tempest.
 More scenario packs are planned for the future…

 0.6 - Dice #